usnistgov/mgi-json-schema/ABOUT.md

 ## Separation of Concerns

-### Comparison of Coupled and Decoupled Syntactic and Semantic Interoperability
+### Comparison of Coupled and Decoupled Syntactic and Semantic Representations

-A simple example of **coupled** syntactic and semantic interoperability is shown below:
+A simple example of **coupled** syntactic and semantic representation is shown below:
 ```
 {
     "youngsModulus": {